 Individually, Harvard placed five student-athletes on All-Ivy League teams in Herwaarden's first two seasons on the sideline.
 In year three, the Crimson matched that number, with sophomore Kyla Cordrey leading the way with a first team nod.
 Herwaarden's fourth season saw the Crimson once again place five on All-Ivy League teams, with Elizabeth Jacobson earning a first team selection as a senior.
 Herwaarden has also coached four NFHCA All-Northeast Region honorees, as Marissa Balleza earned a second team selection in 2013, Kyla Cordrey collected the honor in 2014 and then again in 2015 with Jacoboson.

-As associate head coach, van Herwaarden helped the Terrapins win the NCAA title last season, following up championships in 2005, ’06, ’08 and ’10.
+As associate head coach with Maryland, van Herwaarden helped the Terrapins win the NCAA title last season, following up championships in 2005, ’06, ’08 and ’10.
 He joined the staff as an assistant coach in 2005 and was named the team’s technical director/coach in 2007.